Span Developments: Parkleys

 Townsend and Cushman acquired four acres of the former Ham Farm Nursery near Ham Common, Ham, London, and the adjacent Cairn House, formerly known as The Elms, that fronted the Upper Ham Road.
 With Lyons as consultant architect, the development, Parkleys, comprised 169 flats across fifteen two and three-storey H-plan blocks and a block of six shops and maisonettes set in high quality landscaping that carefully retained many mature trees and plantings from the former properties.
 The Elms was demolished to make way for the scheme.
 Wates were the builder.
-As the project progressed, Townsend and Cushman were joined by another former Regent Street Polytechnic student, Leslie Bilsby (who had previously worked with Ernő Goldfinger and Denys Lasdun), to form Priory Hall Ltd. Towards the end of the project, in 1955, landscape architect, Ivor Cunningham joined Lyons practice.
+As the project progressed, Townsend and Cushman were joined by another former Regent Street Polytechnic student, Leslie Bilsby (who had previously worked with Ernő Goldfinger and Denys Lasdun), to form Priory Hall Ltd. Towards the end of the project, in 1955, landscape architect, Ivor Cunningham joined Lyons' practice.
 A final addition to the landscaping at Parkleys was the commission of a statue, Pastorale, by artist, Keith Godwin, unveiled in 1956 by Sir Hugh Casson and filmed by Pathé.
 Parkleys won several awards and established Lyons and Townsend's reputation.

 In the late 1950s, Townsend moved the development company to one of the properties within Parkleys.
 All fifteen blocks, named after poets, were listed Grade II in December 1998.
 Along with the adjacent Ham Farm Road, Parkleys was declared a conservation area in 2003.
+Ian Nairn described it in 1962 as "the most refreshing new housing in Surrey."